AndreaDejanGrande/Veles/README.txt

                   Drop Whirlpool and whirpoolx algos, no more used...

   May 15th 2015   v1.6.3
-                  Import and adapt Neovcrypt from djm34 work (SM 5+ only) Conditional mining options based on gpu temp, network diff and rate background option implementation for windows too
+                  Import and adapt Neoscrypt from djm34 work (SM 5+ only) Conditional mining options based on gpu temp, network diff and rate background option implementation for windows too
                   "Multithreaded" devices (-d 0,0) intensity and stats changes